Gilroy (surname)

 The scribes and church officials of the Middle Ages who recorded names in official documents spelled the names as they sounded.
-This led to the problem of one name being recorded under several different variations and thus resembling more than one person.
-Among the many spelling variations of the surname Gilroy that are preserved in archival documents of this era include Gilroy, Kilroy, MacGilroy, MacElroy, MacGreevy, Greevy, MacGilrea, McGilroy, McElroy, McGreevy, McGilrea, MacIlrea, McIlrea, MacIlroy, Magilroy, Magilrea, MacElry, McElry, MacIlree and many more.
+That led to the problem of one name being recorded under several different variations and thus resembling more than one person.
+Among the many spelling variations of the surname that are preserved in archival documents of the era include Gilroy, Kilroy, MacGilroy, MacElroy, MacGreevy, Greevy, MacGilrea, McGilroy, McElroy, McGreevy, McGilrea, MacIlrea, McIlrea, MacIlroy, Magilroy, Magilrea, MacElry, McElry, MacIlree.